 - A Collaboration – In exchange for a no rent arrangement with your homeowners you will take on the responsibility of caring for their pets, managing their property and keeping them informed of any developments at home.
 Its a win-win arrangement.

-- Your Commitment – Long-term house-sits often need a formal agreement in order to fully engage both parties and to ensure all aspects of the assignment are well understood.
+- Commitment – Long-term house-sits often need a formal agreement in order to fully engage both parties and to ensure all aspects of the assignment are well understood.
 As long-term house-sitters you need to be fully engaged with all the requirements of this assignment.

-- Your Communications – If you are responsible, experienced with pets and property management then such house-sit assignments can be very good placements.
+- Communications – If you are responsible, experienced with pets and property management then such house-sit assignments can be very good placements.
 Your house-sit hosts may want you to keep in touch with them with regular reports, especially as regards the pets.

 - Respect for the Property – It is important that you respect the house-sit assignment and all its responsibilities maintaining the property to the best possible standard.